-Kieran Trippier says it “annoys” him that people have written Harry Kane off – and backed his former Tottenham teammate to continue scoring goals despite his injuries.
+Kieran Trippier says it “annoys” him that people have written Harry Kane off – and backed his former Tottenham teammate to continue scoring goals despite his injuries and figuring what to do after an auto accident.

 Kane, who recently returned from a five months out with a hamstring problem, has endured long spells on the sidelines in previous campaigns – most notably a reoccurring ankle injury which has seen him miss more than 30 games combined in the last three seasons.